 The Adélie Penguin (Pygoscelis Adeliae), a well-established resident of Antarctica, is facing tough times due to climate change.
-The birds are declining along the West Antarctic Peninsula, which is one of the most rapidly warming areas on Earth.
-The Adélie Penguin’s coastal nesting grounds are becoming increasingly unsuitable for chick survival, and sustained periods of warmer than usual ocean temperature is negatively affecting ability of prey such as fish and krill.
+The birds are declining on the West Antarctic Peninsula, which is one of the most rapidly warming areas on Earth.
+The Adélie Penguin’s coastal nesting grounds are becoming increasingly unsuitable for chick survival, and sustained periods of warmer than usual ocean temperatures is negatively affecting the ability of prey such as fish and krill to survive.

 Picture credit: Lin Padgham (Wiki Commons)

 The Leatherback Sea Turtle (Dermochelys Coriacea), weighing in at half a tonne, is a giant among reptiles.
 Like all marine turtles, Leatherbacks are threatened by bycatch, poaching and pollution.
 Climate change is an additional, rapidly emerging threat to marine turtles globally.
 Rising sea levels and extreme weather events wash nests away and decrease nesting habitat.
 In sea turtles, sand temperature determines the gender of developing young – warmer eggs turn into females, cooler eggs turn into males.
 Under global warming, turtle sex ratios are likely to become skewed, resulting in population decrease.